Man jailed for 2022 death of Keith Gordon

 The court heard that Smith had battered Mr Gordon in an altercation the evening before he was found dead in his home.

-Puisne Judge Alan Richards sentenced Smith to six years and eight months behind bars, with the more-than two years he has already spent in custody taken into account.
+Puisne Judge Alan Richards sentenced Smith to six years and eight months behind bars, with the two-plus years he has already spent in custody taken into account.

 He said that while it was unclear what the cause of the altercation was, it was accepted by the Crown that Smith did not intend to kill the 70-year-old or cause him grievous bodily harm.